SShah-GH/Linear-and-Logistic-Regression/README.md

 # Description

-This repo implements linear and logistic regression both from scratch and using the Skikit-Learn library.
-Coding was done in python, taking advantage of fundamental data libraries to quickly and easily perform machine learning techniques.
+This repo implements linear and logistic regression both from scratch and using the Scikit-Learn library.
+Coding was done in python, taking advantage of fundamental data libraries (NumPy and Pandas) to quickly and easily perform machine learning techniques.